French Verbs That Take 'Être' as Their Auxiliary Verb

 Être Verbs Used Transitively

-Verbs that require être in the passé composé and other compound tenses are intransitive - that is, they have no direct object.
-But some of them can be used transitively (with a direct object), and when this happens, these verbs need avoir as the helping verb.
+Verbs that require être in the passé composé and other compound tenses are intransitive—that is, they have no direct object.
+But you can use some of them transitively (with a direct object), and when this happens, these verbs need avoir as the helping verb.
 In addition, there is a slight change in meaning.

 descendre